 Reason behind Said El Mala choosing Brighton over Chelsea

-Chelsea, who few would argue have the better project overall, will now have to look elsewhere for other alternatives.
+Chelsea, who few would argue have the better project overall, will now have to look elsewhere for alternatives.
 Honestly speaking, that shouldn’t be much of an issue.

 Way forward for the Blues